-- a stated history of the disease from the student - Two records of the immunization against Varicella (Varivax series if no history of Varicella) - positive results of a Varicella antibody titer
+- two records of the immunization against Varicella (Varivax series if no history of Varicella) - positive results of a Varicella antibody titer

 Hepatitis B immunizations are not required but are highly recommended for all students.
-Students who wish to decline must fill out a declination form provided by the College at the student's request.
+Students who wish to decline being vaccinated against Hepatitis B must fill out a declination form provided by the College at the student's request.

-Students who wish to become vaccinated against Hepatitis B should follow the recommended series of three shots, the second shot being given one month after the first, and the third shot being given six months after the first.
+Students who wish to become vaccinated against Hepatitis B should follow the recommended series of three injections, the second injection being given one month after the first, and the third injection being given six months after the first.
 The hepatitis B antibody titer should be drawn 1-5 months after the series is completed but may be drawn at any interval following the completion of the series.
 Positive titer results at any time are believed to infer lifelong immunity, even if later titers report negative results.
 If the titer does not show immunity, the student can repeat the series if they wish.
-Students who still have a lack of immunity after the second series are considered to be non-immune to Hepatitis B. The student will be asked to sign a statement acknowledging responsibility for practicing in health care without hepatitis B immunity.
+Students who still have a lack of immunity after the second series are considered to be non-immune to Hepatitis B.